 Local Medical Marijuana Cultivation & Possession Guidelines in California

 Cities and counties across the state have moved to establish zoning regulations for medical cannabis cultivation.
 In many cases, these are driven by complaints from neighbors who don't like the sight or smell of marijuana, or by public officials with overly punitive attitudes.
 Public safety concerns have been raised, and there have been a few incidents of violence around marijuana gardens.
 While there may be a need in some cities to require greenhouses or other security measures for gardens, in rural areas and in whole counties, there is no justification for outlawing outdoor marijuana gardens.
-In any case, hardship exemptions for indigent patients must be included to assure safe access under state law.
 Any patient who is impacted by planned or existing local ordinances can write to CalNORML.

 Some doctors are charging clients extra for so-called "cultivation licenses" supposedly entitling them to grow more than the normal number of plants.
 There is no such thing as a "cultivation license" under California law.
 Any patient with a California physician's recommendation may legally cultivate or possess as much marijuana as they need for their own personal medical use, and no more.
 No physician can authorize them to cultivate more (they can only testify in court that a certain amount of marijuana is consistent with the individual patient's needs, and they do not have professional competence to prescribe plant numbers).

 Back In the Closet: California medical cannabis patients are increasingly being forced to hide behind closed doors as bans on dispensaries and home cultivation sweep through the East Bay.
 East Bay Express April 30, 2014